mikefarah/yq/pkg/yqlib/doc/headers/Multiply.md

 Like the multiple operator in jq, depending on the operands, this multiply operator will do different things.
-Currently only objects are supported, which have the effect of merging the RHS into the LHS.

-To concatenate arrays when merging objects, use the *+ form (see examples below).
-This will recursively merge objects, appending arrays when it encounters them.

-To merge only existing fields, use the *? form.
-Note that this can be used with the concatenate arrays too *+?.
+Currently numbers, arrays and objects are supported.

+## Objects and arrays - merging
+Objects are merged deeply matching on matching keys.
+By default, array values override and are not deeply merged.

 Note that when merging objects, this operator returns the merged object (not the parent).
 This will be clearer in the examples below.

-Multiplication of strings and numbers are not yet supported.
+### Merge Flags
+You can control how objects are merged by using one or more of the following flags.
+Multiple flags can be used together, e.g. `.a *+? .b`.
+See examples below

+- `+` to append arrays
+- `?` to only merge existing fields
+- `d` to deeply merge arrays

-## Merging files
+### Merging files
 Note the use of `eval-all` to ensure all documents are loaded into memory.

 ```bash